Synaps3Protocol/sep/SEP/SEP-003/README.md

 ## 1.7 Fee Rate & Distribution

-The protocol applies an initial **5%** fee on transactions.
-For example, this fee could be distributed as follows:
+The protocol applies an initial **5%** fee on transactions, distributed as follows:

 - **Treasury: 50%**
   Supports ecosystem growth, grants, development, and operational costs.